Devo Lake Creek

 The SVSEF Cross Country Development Program is open to all students in the second to fifth grades regardless of ability.
 The team trains Mondays and Wednesdays at the Lake Creek Trailhead, three miles north of Ketchum from 2:45 to 4:30 p.m.

-The winter season runs from November 2013 to March 2014 and consists of 35 regular training sessions and 13 optional coached events.
-Dryland training begins on November 4 and is conducted on the same days at the same time as winter training.
+The winter season runs from November 2014 to March 2015 and consists of 35 regular training sessions and 13 optional coached events.
+Dryland training begins in November and is conducted on the same days at the same time as winter training.

 All participants must be registered with the SVSEF and have a USSA Nordic Kid license ($60) which can be obtained at www.ussa.org.

 Hemingway students can ride bus #6 to Lake Creek.
 Parents need to pick up.

 Communication: We communicate mostly through e-mail and this web site.
 Please check this page periodically for sign-ups for various activities and important information.
 Monthly schedules and daily practice information will also be posted at the hut.